 The Director of Institutional Advancement serves as the primary fundraiser for private and external support for the school.
-Employees should not directly solicit donors or make requests on crowdfunding platforms such as DonorsChoose without prior approval from the Director.
+Employees should not directly solicit donors or make requests on crowdfunding platforms such as DonorsChoose without prior approval from the Director of Institutional Advancement and/or the Executive Director.

 The ASMSA Foundation also allocates resources that address student financial needs such as clothing, personal supplies, and other items necessary for their success.
-When an instructor sees a student needing assistance, they should visit the Director of Institutional Advancement.
+When an instructor sees a student needing assistance, they should visit the Executive Director of Institutional Advancement.
 Students should not be directed to the Foundation to make a request.